natdlc/labloco/README.md

 - (c) Retrieve discounts (admin only)
 - (c) Set discount to inactive (admin only)
 - (c) Set discount to active (admin only)

+TO FIX:

+- () Refactor Order model in backend to persist actual order history amounts and not track changes by admin